Pagwin-Fedora/CS-436_hw2/hw.typ

 // TODO
 = Using the MNIST dataset only considering the digits 1 and 5 (other digits must be removed) do the following.

-see filter.py for details on how this filtering was done
+see #link("https://github.com/Pagwin-Fedora/CS-436_hw2/blob/main/filter.py")[filter.py] for details on how this filtering was done

 == Familiarize yourself with the dataset by giving a plot of the first two digits in ZipDigits.train.

+see #link("https://github.com/Pagwin-Fedora/CS-436_hw2/blob/main/plot.py")[plot.py] for how the plots were made (the filtered version of ZipDigits.train was given as a cli argument)

 #figure(image("Figure_1.png", width: 256pt), caption: "First digit in mnist data")
 #figure(image("Figure_2.png", width:256pt), caption: "Second digit in mnist data")